svaksha/Julia.jl/Mathematics.md

 + [FastPolynomials.jl](https://github.com/Jeffrey-Sarnoff/FastPolynomials.jl) :: Basic polynomials with Horner-like evaluation over x^2 and x.
 + [HemirealFactorization.jl](https://github.com/timholy/HemirealFactorization.jl) :: Matrix factorizations over the hemireals.
 + [HemirealNumbers.jl](https://github.com/timholy/HemirealNumbers.jl) :: Implementation of hemireal arithmetic for Julia.
++ [HigherPrecision.jl](https://github.com/saschatimme/HigherPrecision.jl) :: HigherPrecision defines the subtypes of `AbstractFloat`, `DoubleFloat64`, a 128 bit number type with around 30 bits of precision, intended as a drop-in replacement for Float64 and BigFloat.
 + [IFastSum.jl](https://github.com/J-Sarnoff/IFastSum.jl) :: Accurate summation (Yuhang Zhao's iFastSum).
 + [MINE.jl](https://github.com/zhmz90/MINE.jl) :: Julia wrapper for Maximal Information-based Nonparametric Exploration (MIC and MINE family).
 + [PowerSeries.jl](https://github.com/jwmerrill/PowerSeries.jl) :: Truncated Power Series for Julia, which exports a Series type that represents a truncated power series by its coefficients.
 You can do arithmetic on Series and apply functions to series just as you would Real or Complex numbers.